Nuclear Throne: Development

-The aspect ratio of Nuclear Throne is permanently set to 4:3 instead of the industry standard 16:9.
+Until December 2025, the aspect ratio of Nuclear Throne was permanently set to 4:3 instead of the industry standard 16:9.
 This was done to create an even balance of visual threats onscreen.
 Vlambeer generates their random levels using “workers”.
 This programming system creates tiles and walls beginning from the character with a random amount of distance it can cover.
 Once the walker reaches the end of its randomized distance it will place an item or object of interest such as an ammo crate or explosive barrel.
 Each region within the game has its own sets of random generation restrictions creating distinct differences between the progressive areas.